Br'er Fox and Br'er Bear: Other adaptations

+Br'er Fox and Br'er Bear also appear in the Tales of the Okefenokee attraction at Six Flags Over Georgia as Mr. Fox and Mr. Bear.

 The cult film Coonskin, directed by Ralph Bakshi, focuses on a trio of characters inspired by the original folktales.
 Br'er Rabbit, Br'er Bear and Br'er Fox (renamed "Preacher Fox" in the film) all appear, and the elements of the stories are moved to a then-contemporary urban setting.

 The Adventures of Brer Rabbit was a 2006 animated feature including the characters, aimed at families.

+In the Tristan Strong series, Br'er Fox was depicted as having a change of heart over time.
+However, he sacrifices his life to save Tristan and the MidFolk in the first book.
+In the second book, Br'er Bear is revealed to be the central antagonist, having been upset by the deaths of his friend and children and influenced by King Cotton.